PoloWitty/flapRL/README.md

 # FlapAI-Bird

+> Note that this repo is adapted from https://github.com/taivu1998/FlapAI-Bird.
+Change some code to adapt for the usage of gymnasium.

 This AI program implements several AI agents for playing Flappy Bird.
 The program applies reinforcement learning algorithms, including SARSA, Q-Learning, and Function Approximation, and Deep Q Networks.
 After training for 10,000 iterations, the agents regularly achieves high scores of 1400+, with the highest in-game score of 2069. [[Paper]](https://arxiv.org/abs/2003.09579) [[Poster]](https://stanford-cs221.github.io/autumn2019-extra/posters/18.pdf)

 <p align="center">